Back to blog

 HTTP Redirect

-One common use case for ingress gateways is to send HTTP redirects to clients in order to tell them that the resource they are trying to access in the cluster has moved to a different location.
+One common use case for ingress gateways is sending HTTP redirects to clients to tell them that the resource they are trying to access in the cluster has moved to a different location.

-This is a really common requirement for migration, content optimization, SSL/TLS enforcement – the list goes on.
+This is a common requirement for migration, content optimization, SSL/TLS enforcement – the list goes on.

 Redirects return HTTP 3XX responses to a client, instructing it to retrieve a different resource.
-With the Gateway API, we can use redirect filters to substitute various URL components independently, as you will see below.
+With the Gateway API, we can use redirect filters to substitute various URL components independently, as shown below.

 Let’s use this HTTPRoute YAML for the four examples in this section.
 We will review each rule in detail below.